Mindfulness for Beginners

 Although meditation and mindfulness can be helpful in managing stress, depression and anxiety our retreats might not be suitable if you are experiencing major depression or other clinically diagnosed psychiatric illness such as bipolar disorder, psychosis or current self-harming.
 Click here for more information and for our booking process.

 If you're coming to stay with us on retreat, it is important to make a commitment to arrive in time for the first group meeting and to attend all the days.
-This ensures you experience the retreat programme from start to finish and helps your group of retreatants to gel.
+This ensures you experience the retreat programme from start to finish and helps support your group of retreatants to gel.

 Typical retreat schedule